 Scientists warn that if we don’t take action to reverse climate change, extreme weather will only continue to worsen.
-Below are some other startling hurricane facts.
+Below are some other startling facts about hurricanes.

 - In an average three-year period, roughly five hurricanes hit US coastlines and kill 50-100 people, according to the National Weather Service.

 - Ninety percent of all hurricane deaths occur from storm surges, according to National Geographic.

 - Hurricane winds can reach up to nearly 200 miles per hour, according to National Geographic.